Congo unrest threatens push to curb conflict minerals trade

 “We are absolutely unaffected.
 There is a lot of activity in Kivu province but it is sort of the last vestige of warlordism,” Chief Executive Mark Bristow told Reuters.

-Far to the south, Congolese copper mines are seen reaching output of 500,000 metric tons per year by 2014 from 300,000 metric tons in 2010 as a belt of the red metal that extends into neighboring Zambia gets redeveloped.
+Far to the south, Congolese copper mines are seen reaching output of 500,000 tonnes per year by 2014 from 300,000 tonnes in 2010 as a belt of the red metal that extends into neighbouring Zambia gets redeveloped.